The Capitol fox fascinated folks. But no one mentioned the cost of rabies treatment

 Erin Fox is a senior pharmacy director at University of Utah Health.
 One of the things her team does is track drug shortages and drug pricing.

-When it comes to the rabies vaccine, Fox says there are three suppliers in the U.S. and two suppliers of the immunoglobulin.
+When it comes to the rabies vaccine, Fox says there are two suppliers in the U.S. and three suppliers of the immunoglobulin.
 Although that may sound like a small number, Fox said that's pretty much on par for similar drugs in the United States.

 But the high price tag of the drugs comes down in part to how many people need them.